Kopan Monastery: Introductory Buddhism Course – Nepal

 Also, Lyne, the Australian mother who had come to the monastery with her two daughters – Amy and Ruby, had no reason to fight to attain enlightenment right away.
 On top of all, we were hungry after each meal.
 For ten days, we had been eating only dhal bhat.
 It was an experience to eat it at the beginning but we barely nibbled from it at the end of the course.
 We promised ourselves to eat a big steak when we would leave the monastery.
 Nonsense, I couldn’t find a place to eat a real steak in Nepal!

 Kopan Monastery: rituals

-On the penultimate evening, we attended a puja Buddhist ceremony, which usually took place in the other gompa, where we weren’t allowed to enter.
+On the last evening, we attended a puja Buddhist ceremony, which usually took place in the other gompa, where we weren’t allowed to enter.
 The monks sat in several parallel rows perpendicular to the entrance.
 They struck the gong and played various instruments: cymbals, conch shells trumpets, long trumpets, large drums.
 They recited mantras and even served tea, juice, and biscuits during the puja ceremony (this surprised me deeply).
 The following day, they started the same ritual over again.